keybase/client/go/saltpack/specs/saltpack_signing.md

 - the **header hash** from above
 - the entire plaintext

-The sender then signs the concatenation of three values:
+The sender then signs the concatenation of two values:
-- `"saltpack\0"`
-- `"detached signature\0"`
+- `"saltpack detached signature\0"`
 - the SHA512 hash above

 ## Examples